Welcome

 Brain Health Lab

 Dr. Marla Mickleborough’s Brain Health lab explores how health related factors (such as sleep, exercise, stress, mindfulness meditation, migraine, concussion) influence cognitive outcomes (such as visual spatial attention).
-We are currently interested in understanding the role that cortical excitability plays cognition, specifically focusing on cortical excitability in migraine and concussion.
-The Brain Health lab has utilized a variety of techniques as appropriate including fMRI, EEG, reaction time measures, surveys, and qualitative interview.
+We are currently interested in understanding the role that cortical excitability plays in cognition, specifically focusing on cortical excitability in migraine and concussion.
+The Brain Health lab has utilized a variety of techniques as appropriate including fMRI, EEG, reaction time measures, surveys, and qualitative interviews.
 Lab alumni have gone on to pursue employment or further training in medical school, graduate school, and as research assistants.

 Programs of Study

-After the first year in the Master’s program, some students transfer into the Ph.D. program.
-This requires successful completion of 9 cu's and a qualifying examination.
-The document presenting this the Year 1 research constitutes the qualifying exam for transfer to Ph.D.
-The qualifying examination will be written in the format of a paper to be submitted for publication following the American Psychological Association style (with any necessary appendices requested by the committee).
-Advisory committee members will evaluate the examination paper.
-The paper will not be filed with the College of Graduate Studies and Research, nor with the University Library, but a Departmental copy will be retained.
+Advisory committee members will evaluate the qualifying exam.
+The written document will not be filed with the College of Graduate Studies and Research, nor with the University Library, but a Departmental copy will be retained.
 Students who qualify, based on course and research performance, will be recommended for transfer to the Ph.D. program.

 For students who do transfer to the Ph.D., the research conducted in connection with the qualifying exam normally will become part of the Ph.D. dissertation.